rayh777/Cybersecurity-Project1/Ansible/README (1).md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-Load Balancers protect against denial of service attacks (DDoS) because the load balancer analyzes the traffic coming in and determines what server to send the traffic to.
-This prevents one server from getting overloaded with traffic because the load balancer allows traffic to be distributed evenly among the servers that are connected to it.
-It is also common for load balancers to have a health probe that periodically checks that a machine is working properly before sending traffic.
+Load Balancers help protect against denial of service attacks (DDoS) the load balancer watches the incoming internet traffic then sends it the appropriate servier.
 If it isn't, the load balancer will divert traffic from the malfunctioning server until the issue is resolved.
 A jump box limits the access that the public has to your virtual network because in order to access the other virtual machines, an individual needs the private IPs of the machines.
 A jumpbox allows greater control over access to a virtual network and its contents.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the operating system and system services.
 Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.